November 27, 2014 by Varga László

 - Stuff the turkey’s cavity with the grapes and bay leaves.
-Sprinkle some sage over the turkey and put into preheated oven at 180 C.
+Sprinkle some sage over the turkey and put into the oven preheated at 180 C.

-- Sieve the liquid from the pot with the seeds ans skins, forming a jelly-like thicker liquid.
+- Sieve the liquid from the pot with the seeds and skins, forming a jelly-like thicker liquid.

 - Every 20-30 minutes glaze the turkey with the quince jelly.

 - Roast the turkey for about 4-5 hours, depending on the weight, until the meat is done.

 - Puree the melting flesh of the quince and caramelize it a bit, over medium heat, in a large frying pan, stirring constantly.

 - Add the sliced chilli peppers to the caramelizing quince pan, stir-frying for another few minutes.

 - Slice thinly the hazelnuts.